ahsanmuslimm/Excel-Expert/README.md

 # Excel-Expert
-This repository Contain the Complete Portfolio of Microsoft Skills Various of Tasks.
+This repository Contain the Complete Portfolio of Microsoft Excels Various of Industial Tasks & Projects.